k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 ## TDM Templates

 The TDM library contains templates and generic flows that can be used for creating a TDM implementation based on a project's data model.
-The templates are built using the Fabric [Templates](/articles/35_templates/01_templates_overview.md) functionality, which enables creating different project objects based on a predefined structure.
-The **Templates** folder holds the flows used for creating delete, load, Sequence,  and data generation flows.
+These templates are built using the Fabric [Templates](/articles/35_templates/01_templates_overview.md) functionality, which enables the creation of different project objects according to a predefined structure.
+The templates are used for creating delete, load, Sequence, and data generation flows.

 ### K2exchange Connectors

 A [k2exchange connector](/articles/04_fabric_studio/28_web_k2exchange.md) can have its own TDM templates.
-The connector's installation also imports the related TDM templates into the TDM project.
-The connector's templates are imported into a sub-folder under the *Implementation/SharedObjects/Templates* folder.
-For example: the MongoDB connector's templates are imported into *Implementation/SharedObjects/Templates/MongoDB* folder.
+The connector installation also imports the related TDM templates into the TDM project.
+The connector's templates are imported into a subfolder under the *Implementation/SharedObjects/Templates* folder.
+For example, the MongoDB connector's templates are imported into the *Implementation/SharedObjects/Templates/MongoDB* folder.

-The [TDMLuInitBasedOnFabric flow](05_tdm_lu_implementation_general.md#ii-adding-the-tdm-setup-to-the-lu) checks the LU schema's source interface, and uses the connector's templates if exist.
+The [TDMLuInitBasedOnFabric flow](05_tdm_lu_implementation_general.md#ii-adding-the-tdm-setup-to-the-lu) checks the LU schema's source interface and uses the connector's templates if they exist.

 ## TDM Entity Orchestration Flows